arpit-agr/v3-arpit-codes/src/content/blog/transparent-borders/index.md

 </code-pen>

-## Implications for Design Systems
+## Implications for design systems

 Transparent borders are also valuable in the context of themeable design systems.
 [Brad Frost](https://bradfrost.com/blog/post/transparent-borders/) elaborates: